michelleamazinglin/miumiu-tale/README.md

 1. control miumiu to walk around the map using arrow keys
 2. talk to villigers and get tasks
 3. find items around the map and bring back to villigers
+4. be able to see list of items in bag